bpepitoneperez/Searchle/README.md

 ## Backend

-The frontend pulls the image for the day (currently updating every 30 minutes for testing/beta) from a Node.js api backend, which is connected to a MongoDB
+The frontend pulls the image for the day (currently updating every hour for testing/beta) from a Node.js api backend, which is connected to a MongoDB

 ### PROJECT TODO